kiako-dev/Lua-Nomic/THESIS.md

 end
 ```

 Now we've got an immutable state, except for the functions in `Sandbox` that can mutate the state (such as `Proposals.submit` and `Proposals.resolve`.)
-We're also not making `append` available because it *might* be able to mutate arbitrary tables.
-It probably won't be able to, but it's not a risk I want to deal with.
-Once again, a possible proposal to consider?

 ### The Halting Problem, A Problem No More!